-- R (on application of Prudential plc and anor) v Special Commissioner of Income Tax – UKSC 1 – UK Supreme Court ruling on the extent of Legal Advice Privilege that may be claimed by non-lawyers.
+- R (on application of Prudential plc and anor) v Special Commissioner of Income Tax – UKSC 1 – UK Supreme Court ruling on the extent of Legal Advice Privilege that may be claimed by non-lawyers, representing the IP profession.

 - Fage v Chobani – EWHC 3755 (Ch); EWHC 3097 (Ch); EWHC 298 (Ch); EWHC 630 (Ch); E.T.M.R.
 28; F.S.R.
 32; (2013) 157(14) S.J.L.B.
 31; EWCA Civ 5; – the ‘Greek Yoghurt’ extended passing off case, including permissions for surveys, the approach to proper disclosure and interim injunctions.